Blanda Pink Star

 These tiny little Rhizomes pack a real punch!
 Anemones are fantastic planted in mass, and make a great cut flower.
 To prolong your display, they can be stagger planted.

-For a full overview of how to Anemones visit our Gardeners Guide.
+For a full overview of how to plant Anemones visit our Gardeners Guide.